Sinclair PC200

 In addition to MS-DOS 3.3 and PPC Organiser (a memory-resident suite of utilities), the PC20/PC200 was supplied with GEM and four CGA-compatible games.

-The limited CGA graphical capabilities and PC speaker sound output were greatly inferior compared to other home computers of the time.
+The limited MDA and CGA graphical capabilities and PC speaker sound output were greatly inferior compared to other home computers of the time.
 Consequently, the PC20/PC200 was not a commercial success.

 Design

-The PPC 512's small LCD display was replaced by an RF modulator, so that the machine could display CGA video on a domestic television, and the keyboard and system unit were combined in an integrated case, similar to the original Atari ST or Amiga 500.
+The PPC 512's small LCD display was replaced by an RF modulator, so that the machine could display CGA video on a domestic television, and the keyboard and system unit were combined in an integrated case, similar to the original Atari ST and Amiga 500.
 The PPC 512 second floppy drive bay was replaced by two ISA slots, though the design of the case was such that any cards fitted would protrude from the top of the computer.

 Some PC20s omitted the RF modulator and its support circuitry.

-Although the PC20/PC200 does not support standard floppy disk drives through the built-in FDD connector, it uses a compatible floppy disk controller (Zilog Z765a).
+Although the PC20/PC200 does not support standard floppy disk drives through the built-in FDD connector, it uses a compatible floppy disk controller (a Zilog Z765a).
 Standard drives can be made to work with 720K disks after a cable modification.